kharland/distributed/README.md

 Let's break this down:

 -  `Node.receive` tells the node to begin listening for messages in the specified __message category__.
 In this case, "Greet" is the category.
-Any peer can send a message to this node using the category "Hello" and it will handled by this listener.
+Any peer can send a message to this node using the category "Greet" and it will handled by this listener.
 -  A `Message` is an object containing a reference to the peer who sent it, the category the message belongs to, and the contents of the message packaged as a string.
 -  `Node.send` is used to send a message to a peer.
 In this example, we let the peer send the first message while we simply respond